-We use a third-party service (TSOhost.com) to host our website including publishing our blog.
+We use a third-party service (Siteground) to host our website including publishing our blog.

 How long do we keep your personal data?

 We keep your personal data for no longer than reasonably necessary.
-How long this is depends on your interaction with Wisdom-Mind products and services.
-You can request to unsubscribe at any time by clicking the unsubscribe button at the bottom of any newsletters.
+How long this depends on your interaction with Wisdom-Mind products and services.
+You can request to unsubscribe at any time by clicking the unsubscribe button at the bottom of any emails.

-At any time, you may request that changes are made to your contact details.
+At any time, you may request that changes be made to your contact details.